limbail/chinese_flashcard/README.md

-# chinese_flashcard
-chinese flashcard game with streamlit
+## Opensource chinese flashcard game with streamlit:
+* You can try in official deploy in streamlit website: [here](https://github.com/wangzhaode/ChatGLM-MNN)
+* with love by limbail ;)